amdegroot/ssd.pytorch/README.md

 jupyter notebook
 ```

-- Now navigate to `demo.ipynb` in the browser window that pops up and have at it!
+- Now navigate to `demo.ipynb` at localhost:8888 (by default) and have at it!

 ## TODO
 We have accumulated the following to-do list, which you can expect to be done in the very near future